 Your test results may mean that you can skip some introductory courses.
 Or they can show that you need more preparation before taking on college-level work.

-What Are Remedial Courses?
+What Are Developmental Courses?

-Remedial classes allow you to improve your skills in a subject so you can take on college work in that area.
+Developmental classes allow you to improve your skills in a subject so that you can take on college work in that area.
 If you find out that you need to take remedial classes in subjects like math and English, don’t get discouraged.
-These classes will show you your strengths and weaknesses so you’ll know where you need to focus.
+These classes will show you your strengths and weaknesses so that you’ll know where you need to focus.
 They also will increase your chances of academic success in college.

 What Are Placement Tests Like?

 Colleges use several common placement tests.
 The tests usually measure skills in these subjects:

 Some colleges also offer placement tests in foreign languages and areas of science.
 Because many institutions give placement tests on computers, you may get your scores as soon as you finish.
 Several states and individual colleges have developed their own placement tests.

 Are College Placement Tests Online?

 In most cases, college placement tests aren’t online.
 They must be taken in an approved testing location where test takers are supervised for the duration of the test.
 In some cases, virtual test-taking appointments can be made for students who are planning to attend an out-of-state college or live more than 45 minutes away from the college they plan to attend.